 Share and connect to Wi-Fi networks using QR codes

 Android Q lets users share and connect to Wi-Fi networks using QR codes, something that should come in handy for those who always want to have strong Wi-Fi passwords but aren’t just into typing those characters.
-All you now is to simply scan and you’re in.
+All you need to do now is to simply scan and you’re in.

 Generating a QR code needs you to open your Wi-Fi settings and hit the currently connected network and the Share button will pull up the code, although authentication will still be needed using your lockscreen password or fingerprint before proceeding.
 To scan the code, tap the button to the right of the Add network option in the Wi-Fi settings.